odinuv/web/articles/web-applications/database-migrations.md

 ~~~

 You can see that the `up` method creates a new table called `person` with all columns, their data-types and keys.
 It
-even creates a foreign key to `location` table (that table has to be created beforehand).
+even creates a foreign key to `location` table (that table has to be created beforehand in another migration file).
+The `down` method is there to perform *undo* action -- it simply drops the table here.

+To execute the migration in Laravel based project, just type `php artisan migrate` to execute the `up` part or `php
+artisan migrate:rollback` to execute the `down` part.
+You can create multiple migration scripts and they are executed
+all at once (in a batch) when the *migrate* command is executed.
+File names of all migrated scripts are stored in
+a database table with same timestamp.
+The *rollback* command may also executes multiple scripts as they were migrated
+together -- the timestamp in DB is the same.
+Database records about migrated scripts are deleted after *rollback*.

 ### What happens when migration fails
-Sometimes the migrations fails during database structure changes.
-It may result in partial changes, it is sometimes
+Sometimes a migration fails during database structure changes.
+It may result in partial changes of database structure,
-needed to remove changes by hand or delete whole database and migrate everything from scratch after fixing the migration
+it is sometimes needed to revert changes by hand or delete whole database and migrate everything from scratch after
-script.
-You should always test the migration script before commiting them into VCS.
-The rollback command is
+fixing the migration script.
+You should always test the migration script before committing them into Git.
+The rollback
-unfortunately useless in this situation because the migration or rollback only works in batches.
+or undo command is unfortunately useless in this situation because the migration or rollback only works in batches.

+{: .note}
+This is actually the largest problem of programmatic migrations.
+You should be very careful when you design the
+migration because there can be side-effects especially with a database with real-world data.
+Always make a backup
+before executing migrations on production server!

 ## Writing migrations using Phinx
 The example presented above is specific for Laravel framework.
 I will use [Phinx](https://phinx.org/) migration system